flaviu-gostin/xrd_analysis_workflow/README.md

 You should find the results (figures and tables) in [results/](results/)

-Note: if you get some ImportError warnings, you probably need to install those modules that are indicated in the warnings.
-Make sure the virtual environment is active and install those modules with `pip install module_name`.
-Then try again the command: `make all` or just `make analysis` if the raw data has already been downloaded.

 ## Feedback

 Please let me know how it went by creating an issue at the top of the screen or